BlueBoi904/Cliff-Bot-NodeJS/README.md

 - !stock
 - !stocks
 - !ping
+- !translate
+- !dogs

 # What I've Learned

 - Handling Promises with Asynchronous, Non-Blocking JavaScript
 - Using NodeJS to interact with user through Discord API
+- How to properly work with enviroment variables in NodeJS